Tutusaus/CV/README.md

 - **README.md** - The file you're reading now, providing an overview and instructions for use.
 - **cv.tex** - The main source file for the CV, formatted for easy customization and updates.
-- **cv.pdf** - Compiled PDF version to read (if not in the main directory).
+- **cv.pdf** - Compiled PDF version to read.

 ---

-## 🛠️ How to View and Edit
+## 📥 How to Download the CV

-### Viewing the PDF Version
+### Option 1: Direct PDF Download from Releases
-If you're only interested in viewing the CV, simply download the PDF version:
+If you only want to download the PDF version of the CV, you can easily do so through the **Releases** section of this repository:
-1. Go to the repository's main page.
+1. Go to the **Releases** section on the repository's main page.
-2. Locate the PDF file (`cv.pdf`) in the repository's main directory or `output` folder.
-3. Click on the file and select **Download** to save it locally.
+2. Locate the release labeled **CV Download**.
+3. In the **Assets** folder, download the `cv.pdf` file.

+### Option 2: Access via Personal Webpage
+You can also view a more extensive version of my CV and download the PDF from my personal website:
+1. On the right side of this repository, under the **About** section, there is a link to the CV section of my personal website.
+2. There, you'll find an option to download the PDF as well as a more detailed version of my CV.

+---

+## 🛠️ Viewing, Editing, and Compiling the Source Files

 ### Editing the CV
 If you would like to customize the CV or make updates: